Mahomes throws 2 TDs, runs for 1 as Chiefs beat Bears 26-3

-CHICAGO (AP)Patrick Mahomes outplayed Mitchell Trubisky, throwing for two touchdowns and running for another score, and the Kansas City Chiefs beat the Chicago Bears 26-3 Sunday night to stay in contention for a first-round playoff bye.
+CHICAGO (AP)Patrick Mahomes kept the Kansas City Chiefs in the running for a first-round bye in the playoffs.

-Kansas City (11-4) earned its fifth straight win and remained a game behind New England for the AFC’s second seed.
-The Patriots clinched their 11th consecutive AFC East championship by beating Buffalo on Saturday.
-The Chiefs hold the head-to-head tiebreaker over New England thanks to a victory two weeks ago that helped secure their fourth AFC West title in a row.

 Mahomes’ big game in his first appearance at Soldier Field is just another blow for Chicago in a rough season that began with Super Bowl hopes.
 The Bears passed on Mahomes when they traded up a spot to grab Trubisky with the No. 2 overall pick in 2017.
 Mahomes went to Kansas City at No. 10 and won the MVP award last season.